canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/wayland-kiosk.md

 ```

-…and change `command:` in the snapcraft.yaml file to it (don't forget to install the script in the snap!).
+…and change `command:` in the snapcraft.yaml file to use the `wayland-launch` it supplies.
+Like this:

-Another option (which we will use here) is to adjust the `command:` like this:

 ```